 Unlike the Security Council, all members on the Advisory Panel have equal voting rights on all the clauses submitted, but only the Security Council approves the report as a whole.
 The UN Advisory Panel also advises and contributes to UN projects by funding specific activities.
 Moreover, the Advisory Panel can comprise of an entity that is between ten to twenty members.Since participants are recognized as experts, the advisors are expected to know every detail about a certain topic that is decided by the forum President.
 Advisors are to develop a wellrounded insight into all aspects of the question.
 The experts write a policy statement describing their country or organization’s stance on the different areas of the topic.The UN Advisory Panel also advises and contributes to UN projects by funding specific activities.
 Moreover, the Advisory Panel can comprise of an entity that is between ten to twenty members.

 6. The Arab League

-The Arab League, first founded in 22 March of 1945, is a regional organization made up of Arab States from the Middle East and North Africa region.
-The league started off as an organization of six member states has now come to a total of 22 Arab states.
+The Arab League, first founded in 22 March 1945, is a regional organization made up of Arab States from the Middle East and North Africa region.
+The league started off as an organization of six member states has a total of 22 Arab states.

 The league has served as a platform for states to voice their positions, discuss and deliberate matters of concern and come to settlements on Arab disputes, such as Lebanon’s 1958 crisis.
 The Palestinian conflict has long been a matter of concern for the League.
 Each country is allowed as many representatives; however, they are only allowed one vote per state as part of the League Council (or Parliament).
 The Council is responsible for the implementing and supervising the executions of agreements.